Are There Waterproof/Water-resistant Solar Panels Compatible With Power Stations?

 If you find a different adapter, make sure it’s wired the same way as the adapters below.
 The small text on the MC4 connector does not always show the correct polarity (positive might be negative).

 Goal Zero – Goal Zero uses both the 8mm and the Anderson Powerpole connector (High Power Port) depending on the model.
-For connecting panels up to 120W, you can use the 8mm input with an an MC4 to 8mm adapter (click to view on Amazon).
-If you have a larger panel or several panels, use the High Power Port if your Yeti has one, with an MC4 to Anderson adapter (click to view on Amazon).
+For connecting panels up to 120W, you can use the 8mm input with an an MC4 to 8mm adapter.
+If you have a larger panel or several panels, use the High Power Port if your Yeti has one, with an MC4 to Anderson adapter.
 You might have to rearrange the Anderson connectors on this adapter, which is easy to do.
 Just pull by the connectors and not the cable, and change the orientation of the connectors to fit the Yeti input.

 EcoFlow – EcoFlow uses the XT60 input, and most of its power stations include an MC4 to XT60 adapter.
 If yours didn’t, you can buy one on Amazon.

 Anker – Anker use the 8mm input on most of its power stations.
-It can be hard to find a compatible 8mm adapter though, and I can’t promise that the MC4 to 8mm adapter (click to view on Amazon) will work since there have been mixed reports.
+It can be hard to find a compatible 8mm adapter though, and I can’t promise that the MC4 to 8mm adapter will work since there have been mixed reports.

 Bluetti – Bluetti is also pretty good at including MC4 to DC adapters for its power stations.
-Most smaller models use the 8mm input, and requires an MC4 to 8mm adapter (click to view on Amazon) if it wasn’t included.
+Most smaller models use the 8mm input, and require an MC4 to 8mm adapter if it wasn’t included.

 Rockpals – Rockpals uses a mix of different inputs, and I’d need to know the specific model you have to tell you which adapter to get.
 Please leave a comment if you need help finding the right one.